Language selection

 What is sexting?

-Sexting involves sending sexual messages and images to someone else – for example, by emailing or using an app or a video chat platform to send a revealing selfie.
+Sexting involves sending sexual messages and images to someone else by text or private message – for example, by emailing or using an app or a video chat platform to send a revealing selfie.

 What are the privacy risks associated with sexting?

-For some, sexting can feel safe when it’s done alone, in the privacy, comfort and security of your own bedroom.
-But the reality is that sexting amounts to putting your photo on the school billboard.
+For some, sexting can feel safe when it is done alone, in the privacy, comfort and security of your own bedroom or with a trusted partner.
+But the reality is that sexting can have negative consequences, especially when the sender has been pressured to send it.

-Even if you send it to someone you trust who you think will keep it private, once you send it, it is out of your control.
-Same with texts – you can’t take them back.
-The person you share it with can always share it with others.
-Your image and text can be copied, pasted and transmitted anywhere else on the Internet within minutes of you sending it.
+Even if you send a sext to someone that you trust and who you think will keep it private, once you send it, research shows that it has a high chance of being forwarded on to someone else.
+Your image and text can be copied, pasted and transmitted anywhere else on the Internet or directly to someone else within minutes of you sending it.
 Sometimes they can be saved onto hard drives, printed out or e-mailed to others.
+This could result in reputational damage or emotional distress in the future.

-Should a device with your sexts – even ones you ultimately decided not to share – get hacked or stolen, there’s no telling whose hands your deeply personal messages and photos might fall into.
+If a device with your sexts – even ones that you ultimately decided not to share – gets hacked or stolen, they might be seen by people you did not want or expect to see them.

 Tips to remember

-Never do anything you don’t feel comfortable doing.
-It’s always OK to say no. Don’t pressure anyone else to share naked selfies.
+No one has the right to pressure you to share intimate images of yourself.
+Never do anything that you do not feel comfortable doing.
+It is always OK to say no. Do not pressure anyone else to share selfies.

-If one of your peers shares a naked selfie or other kind of sext with you, keep it private – don’t share it with anyone else.
-Deleting it will help ensure that it doesn’t accidentally fall into other hands.
+If one of your peers shares a naked selfie or other kind of sext with you, keep it private – do not share it with anyone else.
+Deleting it will help ensure that it does not accidentally fall into other hands.

-If an adult, or someone you don’t know personally, shares a naked selfie or other kind of sext with you, tell a trusted adult.
-Don’t respond to requests that you send one back.
+If an adult, or someone you do not know personally, shares a private selfie or other kind of sext with you, tell a trusted adult.
+Do not respond to requests that you send one back.

 Sextortion, like any kind of blackmail, is against the law.
-The people doing it are counting on you to be too embarrassed to tell authorities.
-It is always best to refuse to give in to threats.
+The people doing it can be very aggressive and are counting on you to be too embarrassed to tell authorities.
+They are often working in organized groups whose sole purpose is to make money.
+It can be very frightening, but it is always best to refuse to give in to threats.
 Keep the correspondence as evidence of the threat and talk to a trusted adult.

 Date modified: